HenryHelstad/Simple-Bloomfilter/README.txt

-After reading my old bloomfilter implementation I reallized how much better I have gotten as a programmer.
+After reading my old bloomfilter implementation I realized how much better I have gotten as a programmer.
 I decided to re-implement the project displaying my much faster and better programming.
 The new files are createFilter.py and sifter.py
 Enjoy :)